DataDog/integrations-core/process/README.md

 - `system.processes.mem.page_faults.children_major_faults`

 **Note**: Use a [WMI check][11] to gather page fault metrics on Windows.

+**Note**: In v6.11 +, the Agent runs as `ddagentuser` instead of `Local System`.
+Because of this, it does not have access to the full command line of processes running under other users and to the user of other users’ processes.
+This causes the following options of the check to not work:
+- `exact_match` when set to `false`
+- `user`, which allows selecting processes that belong to a specific user

 All metrics are per `instance` configured in process.yaml, and are tagged `process_name:<instance_name>`.